GreenSpirit Annual Gathering 2021:

 As we move through the autumn towards the threshold into the darker months, we will share a journey (with drum, flute, song, mythic tale, the work of our wise hands and simple ceremony) around the edges of the primordial vessel of ancient wisdom that sits within our collective care.
 The harvest drum is born from our dreaming, our remembering and our honouring of the sacred landscape and the vibrant trails where our ancestor people have set their feet.
 Together we will set down prayer bones, exploring the story of the harvest drum as we unfurl our own stories of courage and power in the mending and re-weaving of our earth.

-And on Saturday evening with Carolyn and Nigel:
+And on Saturday evening a concert with Carolyn and Nigel:

 THIS REMEMBERED EARTH